• Skip to primary navigation

 Seasoning Ideas

 • Salt and Pepper - Super simple, super tasty!
 Make sure to use fresh cracked pepper, and I'd also recommend Kosher Salt, which has larger, tastier granules than standard table salt (I use it in all my recipes).
-You really can taste a difference with better ingredients.
+You really can taste a difference.

 • Cinnamon Sugar - Sprinkle your chips lightly with cinnamon and sugar before baking.